goodreasonai/nichey/frontend/README.md

 ## How this was made

-This folder was bootstrapped with `create-next-app`.
+This folder was bootstrapped with `npx create-next-app`.
 These options were used:

 ```
 TypeScript: No
 ESLint: No
 Tailwind CSS: No
 src/ directory: Yes
-App Router: Yes
+App Router: No
 Turbopack: Yes
 Custom alias: No
 ```